Dinokeng Game Reserve: Conservation

 Dinokeng game reserve partnered with the South African government to enforce laws that protect the natural resources of protected areas.
-Most employees in Dinokeng Game Reserves are from local residents living in protected areas and local residents from the communities surrounding the Reserve.
-At Dinokeng, it implemented different actions that helped spread environmental awareness to surrounding communities and visitors.
-Wildlife and Ecological Investment (WEI) conducted ecological surveys and biodiversity monitoring in the Dinokeng Game Reserve.
-Protected areas use the data collected and analyzed by WEI to review changes in protected areas, and management can gain insight into the operation and health of protected areas.
-In addition, baseline data can contribute to future professional research or management decisions.
+Dinokeng Game Reserve is divided into a northern and southern section by the Rust de Winter tar road, with the northern section containing predominantly sweet-veld grasses and the southern section containing predominantly sour-veld grasses.
+Due to the differing vegetation, herbivores are more abundant in the northern section of the Dinokeng Game Reserve, and in turn, more predators are found in the northern section of the game reserve.
+Most employees in Dinokeng Game Reserves are local residents living in protected areas and local residents from the communities surrounding the Reserve.

 Lion conservation

-In fact, there are just two large enough wildlife sanctuaries to self-regulate, Kruger National Park and Kgalagadi Park in South Africa.
+There are two wildlife sanctuaries large enough to self-regulate, Kruger National Park and Kgalagadi Park in South Africa.
 All other reserves such as the Dinokeng game reserve must be managed by people to maintain a predator-prey balance and avoid inbreeding.
-The Dinokeng game reserve is a member of the Lions Management Forum (LiMF), a community of reserve managers from all over the country who shares management experience, discusses and finds a management solution that is suitable for long-term subsistence of lions.
+The Dinokeng game reserve is a member of the Lions Management Forum (LiMF), a community of reserve managers from all over the country who shares management experience, discuss and find a management solution that is suitable for long-term subsistence of lions.
 Although the Dinokeng game reserve has successfully managed the total number of lions through selective contraception, the reserve must address the existence of too many young males.
 In a vast ecosystem, nature will provide solutions.

-As sexual maturity, young males will be driven out by the dominant males, and eventually, they will find new pride for themselves.
+As sexual maturity, young males will be driven out by the dominant males, and eventually, they will find new pride in themselves.
 But this natural rule is not applicable to the small reserves, such as Dinokeng.
 Pressure from the dominant male lion has caused young males to try to escape from the reserve.
 This can cause serious damage to the perimeter of the reserve.
 At Dinokeng game reserve, managers make decisions based on evidence and apply ethical principles to determine the management scheme for lions.
 They value the overall ecosystem approach rather than species-specific approaches, consistent with regional and international laws, policies, guidelines and strategies.

-Fatal lion attack
+Fatal lion attacks

-On 27 February 2018 a young woman was mauled to death by a lioness that was under the care of Kevin Richardson.
+On 27 February 2018 a young woman, Megan van der Zwan (22), was mauled to death by a lioness that was under the care of Kevin Richardson.
 Richardson lost track of the lioness when she pursued an impala for some 2 km, whereupon the lioness attacked the day visitor to the reserve.
 Wildlife biologist Luke Dollar responded to the killing in an article by National Geographic, stating that "behaviors and programs that skirt the reality of our place in the food chain seem to be an accident waiting to happen."
+On 13 August 2023, Johannes Matshe (30), an employee of a land owner at Dinokeng, was killed by three lions while navigating the reserve on foot after dark.